 A few months ago, I shared what a printer’s plate is and how to get it.
 These plates make for nice silent auction items because they are unusual.

-At a recent benefit auction, I was walking the silent auction with my client before guests arrived.
-As we approached these plates, she said, “We’re really excited about these.”
+At a recent event, I was walking the silent auction with my client before guests arrived.
+As we approached the plates pictured, she said, “We’re really excited about these.”

 “I know you wrote about it,” she said, “That’s how I got the idea.”

-Turns out, this ambitious auction chair read every one of my blog posts and subscribed to my free e-newsletter, Benefit Auction Ideas, to prepare for her auction.
-(That’s in addition to all of the one-on-one consulting time she got with me, as part of her onsite auction agreement.)
+Turns out, this ambitious auction chair diligently read the blog and Benefit Auction Ideas (our e-newsletter) to prepare for her auction.
+(That’s in addition to the personal consulting time she received, as part of her onsite auction agreement.)

-When she read my blog post about printers plates, she asked one of her auction team members to follow-up with a local newspaper.
-The newspaper sent thisnonprofit — wow! — two beautiful historical plates with copies of the front page framed.
-She was so excited to have them in her silent auction.
+When she read the post about printers plates, she asked one of her auction team members to follow-up with her local newspaper.
+The newspaper sent both of these to the nonprofit — two beautiful historical plates with copies of the front page framed.

 These plates were different than what I’d seen donated from The Wall Street Journal.
-These were clearly more contemporary-looking.
-They were printed on a slick surface that seemed to be a plastic but almost looked like a metal.
+These were more contemporary-looking and printed on a slick surface that seemed to be a plastic but almost resembled a metal.

 Final numbers are still out, but early results indicate that the auction-related activities raised twice as much as in year’s past.
 They also hit a new attendance record.

-Friends, making money at a benefit auction is simply a matter of using a proven system.
-To a degree, you can skate by on free ideas … but to take it to the next level as this group did, contact me for one-on-one silent auction consulting or onsite auctioneering work.
+Making money at a benefit auction is simply a matter of using a proven system.
+To a degree, you can skate by on free ideas … but to take it to the next level as this group did, I invite you to reach out for consulting or onsite auctioneering services.